The role of emotions in learning is crucial

 Memories formed during a specific emotional state tend to be easily recalled during a similar emotional state later on.
 For example, during an argument, you easily recall similar previous arguments.
 Thus, simulations and role-playing activities enhance learning because they tie memories to the kinds of emotional contexts in which they will later be used.

-The limbic system influences selection and classification of experiences that your brain stores in two forms of long-term memory
+The limbic system influences the selection and classification of experiences that your brain stores in two forms of long-term memory

 - procedural – unconsciously processed skills, such as walking and talking

-The thalamus is the brain’s initial relay center for incoming sensory information; it informs the rest of your brain about what’s happening outside your body.
+The thalamus is the brain’s initial relay centre for incoming sensory information; it informs the rest of your brain about what’s happening outside your body.
 The thalamus has direct connections to the amygdala, which permits it to send a very rapid but factually limited report on a potential threat.
 This can trigger a quick, emotionally loaded (but perhaps also life-saving) behaviour before you fully understand what’s happening.
 It is, also, the mechanism that underlies many explosive emotional outbursts.

 The hypothalamus monitors your internal regulatory systems, informing your brain what’s happening inside your body.
 When your brain has no solution to a threatening situation, the hypothalamus can activate a fight-flight stress response through its contacts with the pituitary gland and the endocrine gland system affecting the release of hormones.